 According to Consumer Reports, “More than 75 percent of U.S. homes use air conditioning, and 90 percent of new homes are equipped with central air.”
 If you are considering installing or replacing a central air conditioner, then you know that there are few other luxuries that add to quality of life more than a central air conditioner.
 However, having one installed is also one of the most expensive home improvements you will make.
 Therefore, it pays to do your research and choose wisely.
-Scott Heating, Cooling & Plumbing can help you find the right air conditioner for you and your home.
+Scott Heating & Cooling can help you find the right air conditioner for you and your home.
 Here are a few of your options.

 What is a Central Air Conditioner